apache/incubator-brooklyn/docs/website/download.md

 it is relatively easy to create the binary package from source code, if you have a working JDK of at least version 6, and Maven 3.

-Unpack `apache-brooklyn-0.7.0-M2-incubating.tar.gz` and then execute this command in the `apache-brooklyn-0.7.0-M2-incubating` folder:
+Unpack `apache-brooklyn-{{ site.data.brooklyn.version }}.tar.gz` and then execute this command in the `apache-brooklyn-{{ site.data.brooklyn.version }}` folder:

 {% highlight bash %}
 mvn clean install -DskipTests
 {% endhighlight %}

-You can then find the binary distribution in the folder `usage/dist/target/brooklyn-dist`, or archived as `usage/dist/target/brooklyn-0.7.0-M2-incubator-dist.tar.gz`.
+You can then find the binary distribution in the folder `usage/dist/target/brooklyn-dist`, or archived as `usage/dist/target/brooklyn-{{ site.data.brooklyn.version }}-dist.tar.gz`.

 ## Get Started!